climatepolicyradar/navigator-backend/README.md

 ## uv workspaces

-This repo makes use of [uv workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces/) which are analgous to our [microservices](https://martinfowler.com/articles/microservices.html).
+This repo makes use of [uv workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces/) which are analogous to our [microservices](https://martinfowler.com/articles/microservices.html).

 ### adding a workspace / microservice